tosdr/tosback-versions/HawkHost/Terms of Service.md

 23. HYIP: High-yield investment program sites of any kind, including those related to cryptocurrency.
 24. Accounts may not be used as part of a CDN (content delivery network) or any similar service meant to serve videos, media, or other high bandwidth applications.
 25. Any accounts receiving a high volume of verified abuse complaints may be removed from our network.
+26. Tor exit nodes are not allowed to be operated on any of our services.

 #### Hawk Host